-The National Football League today announced that Tampa Bay Buccaneers punter Jake Camarda was named NFC Special Teams Player of the Week for Week 9.
-Camarda is the first rookie punter in team history to win Special Teams Player of the Week accolades and the fifth Buccaneers punter overall to claim the award.
+The National Football League today announced that Tampa Bay Buccaneers punter Jake Camarda was named NFC Special Teams Player of the Week for Week 2.
+Camarda is the first punter in team history to win Special Teams Player of the Week accolades multiple times with Tampa Bay.

 (Courtesy of the Buccaneers Communications Department.)